CS102-Classroom-Notes-and-Assignments/lesson-11/README.md

 # Hangman Game
 #
 # The classic game of Hangman.
 The computer picks a random word
-# and the player wrong to guess it, one letter at a time.
+# and the player tries to guess it, one letter at a time.
 If the player
 # can't guess the word in time, the little stick figure gets hanged.

 # imports